Sreelalk15/Fingent/README.md

 # Fingent
 Student Management

-Copy the files in Fingent folder to your htdocs folder inside xampp.
+Copy the files in fingent-interview folder to your htdocs folder inside xampp.

 Change database name credentials in .env file.